-RSK Environment Ltd (RSK) was commissioned by Heaton Planning Limited on behalf of Angus Energy Plc to undertake an air quality assessment as part of the planning application for the proposed Balcombe 2z hydrocarbon well testing at the Lower Stumble Exploration Site off London Road, near Balcombe, Haywards Heath.
+RSK Environment Ltd (RSK) was commissioned by Angus Energy Plc to undertake an air quality assessment as part of the re-application for planning permission for the proposed Balcombe 2z hydrocarbon well testing at the Lower Stumble Exploration Site off London Road, near Balcombe, Haywards Heath.

 An overview of the planning history and works that have been undertaken on-site to date is included within this report.
-Angus Energy is now applying to West Sussex County Council (WSCC) for a new temporary planning permission.
+Angus Energy is now re-applying to West Sussex County Council (WSCC) for a new temporary planning permission.